QuentinRa/blog.quentinra.dev/games/unity-ufs/index.md

 <details class="details-e">
 <summary>Headers ✨</summary>

 You can make categories with Headers.
-This is a great way of sorting your serialize field, if you got a lot of them.
+This is a great way of sorting your serialized fields, if you got a lot of them.

 ```cs
 [Header("Some header")]